find-my-friends/find-my-friends.github.io/index.md

 ![Users](images/user-list.png)

 ### Group Events Page
-The group events page allows users to see iformaton about events hosted by others, or create and host thier own event.
-"Host an event" button leads to a forum where users can choose a title, date, and description for thier event.
+The group events page allows users to see informaton about events hosted by others, or create and host their own event.
+"Host an event" button leads to a forum where users can choose a title, date, and description for their event.
 ![GroupEvents](images/group-events-1.png)
 ![GroupEvents](images/group-event-host1.png)

 ### Match Page
-The match page is an interactive map that allows you to find potential friends based on location, interests, and more.
+The match page displays potential friends based on location, interests, and more.
+The list shown is determined based off a "score" system that is higher depending on how much your profile has in common with other profiles.
 ![MatchPage](images/matchpage.png)

 ### Chat Feature